Home

 I have a tendency to overarch my lower back.
 Growing up, my dance teachers constantly reminded me to “tuck your pelvis.”
 I tucked as hard as I could, but it never seemed to help.
 That’s probably, at least in part, because the over-arching was happening in the upper part of my lower back, so adjusting at the level of my pelvis didn’t make much difference.
 (Yes, it is entirely possible to have both an excessively arched lower back and a pelvis that is excessively tucked under… I highly recommend checking out this 2014 blog post by Jenni Rawlings, which explains a lot more about the biomechanics.) – Kat Heagberg, Yoga International, The 5 Alignment Cues that Had the Greatest Impact on My Practice link

-Not Needed in Majority of Situations
+Not Needed in Majority of Situations & When it Is, Try Draw the Tailbone Down

 Let’s suffice it to say that I don’t see the need for additional instruction of scooping in the vast majority of situations.
 The exception to this general guideline occurs in yoga practitioners with a more exaggerated lower back arch… This is especially true if this situation results in pain in the lower back… In these cases, I will sometimes encourage the slight retroversion of the pelvis by suggesting… she should draw the tailbone down to the floor.
 This tends to create a bit less retroversion than “scoop the tailbone” might, and can still allow for the lumbar area to have a smaller version of its normal curve.
-If this action results in improved symptoms, I will have them practice it more regularly. – Baxter Bell MD, Yoga for Healthy Aging, Scooping the Tailbone? link
+If this action results in improved symptoms, I will have them practice it more regularly. – Baxter Bell MD, Scooping the Tailbone? link

 More Judicious & Nuanced Approach